Timothy Trainor

-Timothy Edgar Trainor (born January 25, 1961) is the current President of Mount St. Mary's University.
+Timothy Edgar Trainor (born January 25, 1961) was the President of Mount St. Mary's University from 2016 to 2024.
 Previously, Trainor was a United States Army brigadier general where he served as the 13th Dean of the United States Military Academy.

 Early life and education

 Born in the state of New York, Trainor graduated from West Point with a B.S. degree in 1983.
 He later earned an M.B.A. degree from the Fuqua School of Business at Duke University.
 Trainor completed a Ph.D. degree in industrial engineering at North Carolina State University in 2001.
 His doctoral thesis was entitled Scheduling military deployments and his advisors were Thom J. Hodgson and Russell E. King.

 Military career

 Upon graduation from West Point, Trainor was commissioned as an engineering officer.
 While on active duty Trainor served in a variety positions including in Germany, Honduras, Fort Bragg, North Carolina, Fort Riley, Kansas and Sarajevo, Bosnia.